Masque at the baptism of Prince Henry: Preparations

 Orders were given to repair the palace at Stirling Castle in December 1593 for the pregnant queen.
 Some courtiers argued that Edinburgh Castle, where James VI was born, was a more safe and secure place.
 The English ambassador Robert Bowes reported:Order is given by the King and Council that the house at Sterlinge (presently in decay and ruin) shall be repaired and made ready for the Queen to be there delivered of her Chylde, The Queen hath good lykinge to be at Sterlinge, and purposes to remove towards it on the 27th instant.
 But some principal officers and courtiers, remembering the many enterprises executed at Sterlinge and fearing like events to succeed in that place, are seeking means to stay the Queen's remove thither and to allure her to the Castle in Edinburgh.

 Anne went to Stirling, conveyed by the Earl of Morton, at first she was lodged at Argyll's Lodging and then Mar's Wark, a house belonging to the Countess of Mar, until the castle was ready.
 She lodged in the newly repaired palace which had been built by James V. Prince Henry was born on 19 February 1594 and there were widespread celebrations and bonfires.
 James VI wrote to Elizabeth I asking her to be a godmother.
 He sent Peter Young to Anne's grandfather, the Duke of Mecklenburg, claiming by way of compliment that the baby resembled the late Frederick II of Denmark.
+Young also carried Anne's letter announcing the birth to her brother-in-law Henry Julius, Duke of Brunswick-Lüneburg and Elizabeth of Denmark.
 New clothes were bought for King James' old nurse Helen Littil, and her two daughters Grissel and Sara Gray, who were to be guests at the baptism.

 The ambassadors from the relatives of Anna of Denmark arrived at Leith on 12 and 13 July 1594.
 She left Edinburgh for Falkland Palace to avoid receiving them because Holyrood Palace was not magnificent enough.
 James VI sent some invitations on 21 July, saying that the event would be on 8 or 9 August "at the fardest".
 But it was said that the building of the "great Temple of Solomon", the Chapel Royal at Stirling, was not complete.
 The events were postponed until Stirling Castle was ready, and the English ambassador arrived, on 28 August.
 Timber for Stirling was bought at Leith in May by the master wright, James Murray.
 There are no building accounts for the preparations.